Filter Data in Excel

 In these cases, we can simply type the value that we need to filter.
 If we want to filter the value “Prd 1,” then we just simply need to type the value in the search box.

 As we can see above, it has filtered only that value from the huge list.
 We get the following data.

 Things to Remember

 Below are the things to remember while applying the filter.

-- If you want to filter number which is greater than or less than a specific number then use “Number Filter” option.
+- If you want to filter number which is greater than or less than a specific number, then use the “Number Filter” option.

-- If the rows are colored then you can filter specific colored row as well by using “Filter by Color”.
+- If the rows are colored, then you can filter specific colored rows as well by using “Filter by Color.”

 This has been a guide to How to Filter in Excel.
 Here we discuss the top 3 methods to add a filter in excel (Filter Option, Data Tab, By and Shortcut Key) along with examples and a downloadable template.
 You may learn more about excel from the following articles –